WHOLE-CELL TESTING

 This is the way most treatment is administered today.
 The idea is to choose a few drugs from among a much larger number of drugs that worked for some patients in various clinical trials conducted in the past.
 Then you simply administer those drugs to the patient and see what happens.
 In effect, each patient becomes his or her own medical experiment.
 If the drug does not work, the patient needlessly suffers harmful side-effects, valuable treatment time is lost, unnecessary costs are incurred, and the surviving tumor cells can become more resistant.

 This is Precision Functional Cancer Profiling as provided by Dr. Weisenthal.
-It is the second most direct method and the smartest approach.
+It is the second most direct method and also the smartest approach.
 Choose the widest range of FDA approved drugs with known ability to kill cancer cells within a certain cancer type and expose each patient's own, living cancer cells to each drug under consideration.
-The whole cell testing method pinpoints the ability of each chemotherapy drug to kill each patient’s own, living cancer cells.
-Moreover, because it tests drug effects in real time, whole cell (cytometric) testing accounts for the fullest possible range of both known and unknown genetic, chemical, and mechanical interactions that govern tumor cell behavior and susceptibility to treatment.
+The whole-cell testing method is functional.
+It measures the ability of each chemotherapy drug to actually kill each patient’s own, living cancer cells.
+Moreover, because it tests drug effects in real time, whole-cell (cytometric) testing accounts for the fullest possible range of both known and unknown genomic, chemical, and mechanical interactions that govern tumor cell behaviors, including susceptibility to treatment.

 Proteins are chemicals that govern cell behaviors, such as susceptibility or resistance to specific chemotherapy drugs.
 Tests can detect the presence of specific proteins, some of which are targets of therapy or are believed to influence treatment in some way.
 Protein testing is more direct than RNA testing (below) because it reveals whether or not a protein that, in theory, was encoded-for by DNA actually was produced - but it is a less direct method than Precision Functional Cancer Profiling (the Weisenthal Cancer Group method).
 Drawbacks of protein testing include 1.) the fact that not all proteins involved in response to treatment have been identified, 2.) only a small number of known proteins are tested, and, 3.) without additional types of testing, there is no way to tell if a protein is functional or, if so, how it interacts with other proteins of known and unknown function.